YuktiP/CS5721_Software_Design/README.md

 1) Make sure you have Python 3 and above.
 2) Install the packages in the requirements.txt
-   Use command: $pip install -r requirements.txt
+   Use command: `$pip install -r requirements.txt`

 ### How to run

-1) Go to the directory and run using the command : 'python app.py'
+1) Go to the directory and run using the command : `python app.py`